Mechanizing Synthetic Tait Computability in Istari: Introduction

 \subsection{Formalization of Synthetic Tait Computability}

 This work addresses the formalization of synthetic Tait computability in a proof assistant.
-The STC approach to meta-theory is particularly attractive for mechanization: the internal language of the gluing category $\G$ is a modal dependent type theory, which closely resembles the languages of many existing dependently-typed proof assistants.
+The STC approach to meta-theory is particularly attractive for mechanization: the internal language of the gluing category $\G$ is a dependent type theory that closely resembles the languages of many existing dependently-typed proof assistants.
 By extending a given proof assistant with the modal constructions required for STC, the definitions and proofs of STC can be expressed directly within that system.
-This avoids the need to externally construct the gluing category and functorial model, while preserving the essential components of the gluing proofs.
-On paper, STC arguments are typically concise and elegant: for example, the canonicity proof for a core dependent type theory occupies less than a page.
-The following key factors contribute to this concision, and the subsequent discussion explains how they could be addressed in the formalization of this work.
+The on-paper proofs using STC typically deal with a large number of equalities coming from both the syntax of the object language and the meta-level modality framework.
+Nevertheless, such arguments are concise and elegant: for example, the canonicity proof for a core dependent type theory occupies less than a page.
+The following key factors contribute to this concision, and the subsequent discussion explains how they are addressed in the formalization of this work.

-\subsubsection{Equations in the syntax}
+\subsubsection{Equations in the Syntax}

 In an algebraic presentation, the equational theory of the object language is typically encoded as propositional equalities.
 Because the language of STC has extensional equality types, these propositional equalities can be internalized as judgmental equalities using \emph{equality reflection}.
-Therefore reasoning about equalities is hidden in the background.
-As is also identified by~\citet{kaposi-pujet>2025}, in a proof assistant like \agda{} where equality reflection is not available, these propositional equalities must be explicitly transported in the proofs, leading to large terms with transports and equalities between those terms that obscure the main ideas of the proofs.
+Therefore reasoning about equalities is hidden in the background (as part of the typing derivation).
+In a proof assistant like \agda{} where equality reflection is not available, these propositional equalities must be explicitly transported in the proofs, leading to large terms with transports and equalities between those terms that obscure the main ideas of the proofs.
 While there are efforts to turn limited forms of propositional equalities into judgmental ones via rewrite rules in \agda{}~\cite{cockx>2019}, this approach is not as general as equality reflection.
-For this reason, the present mechanization is carried out in \istari~\cite{istarilogic}, a Martin-L\"{o}f-style~\cite{martin-lof>1982} proof assistant with a computational semantics, which provides equality reflection natively.
+For this reason, the present mechanization is carried out in \istari~\cite{istarilogic}, a Martin-L\"{o}f-style~\cite{martin-lof>1982} extensional proof assistant with a computational semantics, which provides equality reflection natively.

-\subsubsection{Phase distinction}
+\subsubsection{Phase Distinction}